ching-min/Tic-Tac-Toe-Game-Design/README.md

 This game is implemented by LabView.

+The voice source is from YouTube Media Library.

 P.S.
 Part of UI of the game and the document is in Traditional Chinese currently.